Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 5

-The first task has been completed, the next decision is about the corresponding tests.
-The PlayerAudience has to decide how the PlayerCharacter should proceed, since the PlayerCharacter has only a certain time until the tests have to be finished.
+The first task has been completed, the next StoryFlowDecisions is about the corresponding tests.
+The PlayerCharacter has only a certain amount of time until the tests have to be finished, and the PlayerAudience has to decide how the PlayerCharacter should proceed.
 The following options are available:

 * The PlayerCharacter writes the tests until they are ready, regardless of the deadline
 * The PlayerCharacter writes the tests until the deadline is reached